fabientownsend/fabientownsend.github.io/_posts/2017-04-13-tests-dont-make-your-code-clean.markdown

  end
 ```

-The code is inconsistent, don't follow any guideline, have a terrible naming.
-This code is way more complicated comparing to this one:
+The code is inconsistent: it doesn't follow any guidelines, has terrible naming, and is way more complicated compared to this one:

 ``` ruby
 class Factorial